eatallyourdarlings/eatallyourdarlings.github.io/dreams/language.md

 people generally don't know each others' names (if they even really have names, outside of the ones used in these notes??), they know each other by a unique mix of new nouns, sometimes including the place-names of their community. they're typically nouns that are like verb-er or noun-er, e.g. wanderer, boarder. some believe **a name [tames](Hope-Eaters.md) you.**

+someone could name themself whenever they wanted, using a combination of sounds or gestures that excites them

 I wonder if this is a bare-minimum sentence form for everyday telephonic coordination, or if there could be more room for nuance:
 > computer+dancer+Argyle visit us fix weathervane